quat1024/garden/garden/lingo-2.md

 Vertical bar thing - homophone

+* Vertical bar thing with a squiggle - rhyme?

 Star bubbles thing - insert a letter (could be any letter, but it still makes a word; the new letter can appear anywhere in the word, you can't anagram the existing letters).

 little bracket above a symbol seems to mean "opposite of that"; bracket over sun means antonym, bracket over bubbles means "drop a letter"